As an acupuncturist, you'll use your open nature to put clients at ease as you restore the body's natural healing process

 - effective organisational, marketing and financial skills, in order to set up and run a successful business.

-Although it's likely you'll be self-employed, some time spent shadowing a qualified acupuncturist before you start practicing would be beneficial.
+Some time spent shadowing a qualified acupuncturist before you start practicing would be beneficial.
 You'll observe technique, patient care and the running of a clinic.

 A few companies, keen to enhance their employees' potential, hire acupuncturists to treat their staff.